EDUCATION

 When?

-Enrollment period 14th of Feb to 14th of April.
-All students will get more information and a pre-assignment after 14th of April.
-We take a maximum of 80 students to the summer school.
-We may not be able to accept all applicants.
+Enrollment period 1st of Feb to 15th of April.
+All students will get more information and a pre-assignment after 15th of April.

 ENROLL here